The Basement Workshop

 Ole Wanscher Rocker, February 2005

 This rocker arrived with a surprise under the seat cushion.
-The original frame and suspension system had been replaced by a piece of ¾ inch plywood.
+The original frame and suspension system had been replaced by a piece of three quarter inch plywood.
 What's more, the geometry of the chair (at least with its plywood seat) was not comfortable.
 Therefore, the restoration process began with an experiment.
 Using a jig to hold the back of the seat at various angles, the position of the bottom was tested by sitting on it.
 Once the best angle was found, work could begin.

 Handled Toolbox Album